BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/10-DelegateJobToWorker.md

 * JobMonitor Project

 ### Database:
-* The hangfire database is generaly initialised by the JobMonitor project
+* The hangfire database is generally initialized by the JobMonitor project
 * The connection string to this database is configured in the bianetconfig.[Env].json files (see Activation chapter)

 ## Overview
 * When a controller is called it can create a task that is run asynchronously on the worker service server.
 * It is a smart way to not slow the front server, when the task is long.
-* It can be use to treat huge file or do complexe calculation.
+* It can be use to treat huge file or do complex calculation.

 ## Activation
 * bianetconfig.json